openstack/ceilometer/doc/source/configuration.rst

 The chain definition looks like the following::

     ---
+    sources:
-    -
+      - name: 'source name'
-    name: 'name of the pipeline'
         interval: 'how often should the samples be injected into the pipeline'
         meters:
           - 'meter filter'
+        resources:
+          - 'list of resource URLs'
+        sinks
+          - 'sink name'
+    sinks:
+      - name: 'sink name'
         transformers: 'definition of transformers'
         publishers:
           - 'list of publishers'

-The *interval* should be defined in seconds.
+The *interval* parameter in the sources section should be defined in seconds.
+It determines the cadence of sample injection into the pipeline, where samples are produced under the direct control of an agent, i.e. via a polling cycle as opposed to incoming notifications.

-There are several ways to define the list of meters for a pipeline.
+There are several ways to define the list of meters for a pipeline source.
 The list of valid meters can be found in the :ref:`measurements` section.
-There is a possibility to define all the meters, or just included or excluded meters, with which a pipeline should operate:
+There is a possibility to define all the meters, or just included or excluded meters, with which a source should operate:

 * To include all meters, use the '*' wildcard symbol.
 * To define the list of meters, use either of the following: